saraebbers/NC-Vineyards-API/README.md

 * `eslint <filepath>`

 ## Troubleshooting
-If you run into problems, feel free to reach out on git hub and/or check with the developer community on slack.
+If you run into problems, feel free to reach out on GitHub and/or check with the Developer Community on slack.

 ## API Endpoints: